KaidenWilliams/cs401FinalFrontend/README.md

 # Bird Audio Identification Website

-A modern, responsive web application for identifying bird species through audio analysis.
+A web application for identifying bird species through audio analysis.
 Users can upload audio recordings of bird songs or calls, which are processed to identify the bird species.
+Note, as of now, the corpus of bird knowledge this website accesses is somewhat limited.

 ## Features